tahoma2d/tahoma2d_docs/source/rendering_the_animation.rst

 Once the frames are previewed, the results can be saved to disk.

-The background colors of the preview window, including the colors of the camera background, the window background and the checkerboard visible when transparent images are rendered, are those defined for the Flipbook (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).
+The background colors of the preview panel, including the colors of the camera background, the panel background and the checkerboard visible when transparent images are rendered, are those defined for the Flipbook (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).

 .. note:: When previewing frames in the Viewer it is possible to display blank frames after each preview playback, when looping (see  :ref:`Using the Flipbook <using_the_flipbook>`  ), and to limit the range of frames to be considered when playing back the animation by using the **Playback Markers** (see  :ref:`Using the Playback Markers <using_the_playback_markers>`  ).